Cannabis SMS compliance

 Questions buyers ask before booking.

-Is cannabis SMS legal?+
+Is cannabis SMS legal in the United States?+

-What's the most common mistake?+
+What's the most common compliance mistake operators make?+

 Audit your compliance posture.